Located in Lake Superior, about one

 Trails designated for hiking and mountain biking allow visitors to select from shorter day-use routes or longer routes suitable for overnight visits.
 Most trails are dual use, although hiking only areas have also been designated.

-At this time, camping opportunities range from random camping at undeveloped sites to primitive camping at designated sites along Murray Bay and Trout Bay.
-In the future, both the accessibility and variety of campsites may be expanded.
+At this time, camping opportunities range from random camping at undeveloped sites to primitive camping at designated sites along Murray Bay and Trout Bay .Reservations are required for camping between June 15 through Labor Day with the exception of Cobble Cove, Flat Rock and Muskrat Point which is on a first-come, first serve basis.

 Hikers and mountain bikers are allowed to use all open roads and trails, but be aware that you must share some of the roads with vehicular traffic.
 All visitors must use care.